taylor-mai01/Final-Project/README.md

 6. npm install mongodb

-7. run mongodb

-8. type in in new terminal mongorestore
+7. npm insall mongoose

-9. exist mongo
+8. run mongo

-10. run mongo
+9. run mongo

-11. run show dbs
+10. run show dbs

-12. run node main.js
-13. run use FinalProject
+11. run use FinalProject

-14. show collections
+12. show collections

-15. db.questions.find().pretty()
+13. db.questions.find().pretty()

+14. exit mongo using control c

+15.run node main.js

 16. go to you browser and type http://localhost:6900

+17.take the quiz

+18. press "I'm done" button to submit the quiz

+19. scroll back up to the top of the page to see your quiz results.